simonhoyos/rust-learning/notes.md

 - test are ignored in normal compilation.
 - trait is a collection of methods that types can implement.
-- rust doesn't include exceptions.
-All errors are handled using either Result or Panic.
-- & borrows a reference (borrowing).
-- * dereferences a reference, and yields the value it refers to.
 - if main does not returns at all, rust assume the program finished successfully (exit code: 0).
 - libraries are called crates.
 - Rust has type inference.